 Kansas – Monument Rocks

 Monument Rocks is what’s left of a sea floor that formed millions of years ago when water covered the continent from Montana and the Dakotas to Texas and Louisiana.
-The chalk spires, buttes, and arches that remain now stand 70 feet tall on the Kansas plains, and your pets are more than welcome to explore with you!
+The chalk spires, buttes, and arches that remain now stand 70 feet tall on the Kansas plains.
+And your pets are more than welcome to explore them with you!

-The Northern Plains trip through the heartland reveals what America was like before Europeans arrived.
-Admire the deep vastness of Lake Superior and the powerful Mississippi River.
+You’ll spend time appreciating the vastness of Lake Superior and the powerful Mississippi River.
 Then walk in the footsteps of the Native Americans who lived in Iowa and North Dakota.

 Minnesota – Split Rock Lighthouse State Park

-Split Rock Lighthouse State Park sits on Lake Superior’s northern shore and offers breathtaking views of one of the most photographed lighthouses in the country.
-With 14.5 miles of pet friendly trails for hiking, biking, and cross-country skiing, it’s a great place to stretch your legs or enjoy a picnic on the beach.
+Split Rock Lighthouse State Park sits on Lake Superior’s northern shore.
+Providing breathtaking views of one of the most photographed lighthouses in the country and 14.5 miles of pet friendly trails, it’s a great place to stretch your legs or camp on the beach.

 Wisconsin – Trempealeau National Wildlife Refuge